aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ### Step 3: Modify the lambda function environment variables

 Finally, update the `aws_lambda_function` resource to include the DynamoDB table name as an environment variable.
-This enables our Lambda function to know which DynamoDB table to interact with.
+We will use this environment variable in our lambda's python code to know the name of our DynamoDB table.

 Modify the environment block in the `aws_lambda_function` resource from the `labmda.tf` file: